kunalshaha/transaction-assignment/README.md

  STEP 1
 - Account Data :  As  only the transaction data is needed ,  filtered only the data which is relevant , ie i have used only 'u' update operation data  as it contains the linked accounts for savings & credit cards .
-- Credit Card : Credit information also is avaialble in update operations only , so filtering the same gives the transactions .
+- Credit Card : Credit information also is available in update operations only , so filtering the same gives the transactions .
 - Savings Account : Savings also is avaialble in update operations only , so filtering the same gives the transactions in savings account.

 STEP 2